 Yuu goes to a manga café after hearing about Hell Correspondence, but, once again, Ai doesn’t come immediately.
 Yuu is about to slit her wrists with a box cutter before Ai finally shows up.
 I am not getting this weird suicide/murder theme at all, and I hope that’s one of the things that ends after a volume or two.

 Yazaki is sent to hell, where his hell torture is Ai baiting him into his creepy behavior, which promptly gets noticed by tons of people….And that’s about it.
 I’d say that the vindictive pedophile is probably not the best candidate for ‘most tame hell torture of the volume.’ but you do you, manga.

-After that, it seems the Hell Team has done their magic because Yazaki has somehow been ousted as a pedo with several molestation victims coming forward and everyone makes their apologies to Yuu.
-It’s even hinted that Endo returns Yuu’s crush and that she’ll live as happily ever after as someone can in this series.
+After that, it seems the Hell Team has done their magic because Yazaki has somehow been ousted as a pedo with several molestation victims coming forward, and everyone makes their apologies to Yuu.
+It’s even hinted that Endo returns Yuu’s feelings and that she’ll live as happily ever after as much as someone can in this series.

 And that was volume one of Hell Girl!
 Like the anime, the stories have their big ups and downs with quality.
 And in terms of comparisons, they did some things better and some things worse.
 I especially didn’t care for the whole ‘Ai waits until the client is either about to kill themselves or commit murder’ shtick.
 I just don’t understand it.
 Why is she waiting for them to do that?
 Just to make a big dramatic entrance?

 Some of the stories were drastically improved on in a variety of ways, though, so that’s at least good.